Premium Toronto property at blue hour dusk with warm interior lighting and For Sale sign, representing AI lead capture for GTA real estate agents

 The GTA Real Estate Market Punishes Slow Responses

 The Greater Toronto Area real estate market is one of the most competitive in North America.
-Transaction volumes in the millions.
-Commission values that rival professional services fees.
+High transaction values.
+Commission stakes that rival professional services fees.
 And a pool of buyers and sellers who have access to every agent in the market from their phone before they speak to a single human.

 In this environment, the speed at which a GTA real estate agent responds to an inquiry is not a courtesy.
-It is the primary determinant of whether the agent gets the business.
+It is often the difference between owning the first conversation and chasing a cooled lead.

 A buyer who submits an inquiry on a MLS listing at 9:30 PM on a Sunday is browsing actively, probably looking at two or three listings at the same time, and possibly submitting multiple contact requests.
 If the listing agent or the buyer's agent they follow calls back Monday morning, they are entering a conversation that may already have a different agent involved.
 The buyer moved on.